Last update: 24 November 2022, 3:00 pm

 Persons suffering from COVID-19 are allowed to enter the university.
 A medical face mask (surgical mask) or FFP2 mask must be worn at all times while in LMU buildings.

 Positively tested individuals are strongly advised to voluntarily go into self-isolation (minimum of 5 days with at least 48 hrs symptom-free, maximum of 10 days) and work from a home office whenever possible.
 Avoid unnecessary contact with others.
 Contact with particularly vulnerable persons (risk groups; e.g. pregnant women) should be avoided at all costs.

 Measures to reduce contact

-The occupational medical check-up includes a medical consultation in conjunction with a medical history.
-If the occupational medical service (Betriebsärztlicher Dienst) considers an additional physical and/or clinical examination to be necessary, it offers this to the employees; they can agree to the examination.
+The occupational medical check-up includes a medical consultation in conjunction with a review of the individual’s medical history.
+If the occupational medical service considers an additional physical and/or clinical examination to be necessary, this can be offered to the employee concerned, who can choose whether to have the examination.

 The "Regulations for ventilation to protect against infection during the Corona pandemic" apply.
 Ventilation in accordance with infection control regulations is of great importance for infection control.
 Therefore, the regulations should be strictly observed, both at workplaces and in meeting rooms and during teaching events.